 The results come as a clinical trial of an oral spray containing cannabis, to treat the most aggressive type of brain tumour – glioblastoma – has opened at Leeds Teaching Hospitals NHS Trust and the Christie NHS Foundation Trust in Manchester.

-While the recent study by researchers provides important insights into the potential benefits of medicinal cannabis treatment management, the findings support the need for further research in this area and highlight the potential for medicinal cannabis to offer a safer alternative for pain relief in cancer patients.
+While the recent study by researchers provides important insights into the potential benefits of medicinal cannabis treatment management, the findings support the need for further research in this area and highlight the potential for growing medicinal marijuana in the UK as a means of offering a safer alternative for pain relief in cancer patients.

 Back to News + Insights